 All pain medications have reasonably priced

-We charge minimally for the injections of anti-inflammatory and narcotic injections (typically $10-20 per injection with procedures) that we give with surgical and dental procedures.
+We charge minimally for the injections of anti-inflammatory and narcotic injections that we give with surgical and dental procedures.
 We are liberal with our use of local anesthetics.
 We incorporate multi-modal analgesia and local anesthesia into all of our surgical procedures.
 Dr. Sutton is a big proponent of pain meds, nerve blocks whenever they can be incorporated, anti-inflammatories, and multimodal pain control.

 Anesthesia: Some hospitals ask clients to choose if lab work or IV catheters or pain meds or anesthetic monitoring machines (ECG, pulse oximetry, end-tidal carbon dioxide monitoring, blood pressure monitoring) are authorized for medical procedures.
 They choose these options when they sign the medical release form.
 This has always baffled Dr. Sutton that some doctors let owners choose if a pet receives pain meds or anesthetic monitoring.
 At Tequesta Vet Clinic, IT IS A GIVEN that an IV catheter will be in place if the pet is anesthetized.
 IT IS A GIVEN that we will monitor a pet closely while under anesthesia with our monitors.
 The cost of anesthesia and procedural packages reflect these “safety nets”.
 These safety nets are non-negotiable.

 ALL PATIENTS UNDERGOING ANESTHESIA RECEIVE AN INJECTION OF CERENIA.
 THIS MEDICATION DECREASES PERIOPERATIVE NAUSEA THAT CAN OCCUR FROM ANESTHESIA AND PAIN MEDS.
-WE CHARGE $27.50 PER PATIENT ANESTHETIZED WHICH IN GENERAL COVERS THE COST OF THIS EXPENSIVE MEDICATION.
+WE CHARGE JUST ENOUGH PER PATIENT ANESTHETIZED TO COVER THE COST OF THIS EXPENSIVE MEDICATION.
 When we use it for sick pets it is charged at a higher price based on the patient’s weight.
 Since Dr. Sutton began giving cerenia prophylactically to ALL anesthetized patients we’ve seen the incidence of tummy upset drop dramatically.
 Cerenia also has some analgesic qualities.

 Owners of older pets will be required to perform bloodwork before anesthesia, but owners may opt to decline bloodwork for very young healthy pets.
 For this reason, bloodwork is NOT included in the package price.
 A junior profile costs less than an extensive senior profile.
 Postoperative pain medications are reasonably priced and also not included in the cost of procedural packages.
 Again, we tailor medications to the pet and the pet’s size.

 All our doctors and vet nurses at Tequesta Vet Clinic use our high-quality ultrasound.
 We have a variable skill set, but we use it all day long.
-In April of 2019, Dr. Joi upgraded her “nice” ultrasound to what could be described as the “racecar” of ultrasound units that cost her more than her Toyota.
-Dr. Sutton bought her first ultrasound in January 2014.
+In 2019, Dr. Joi upgraded her “nice” ultrasound to what could be described as the “racecar” of ultrasound units.
 We are clearly not internists nor radiologists, but we can often identify diseases in our practice without having to send you to a specialist.
 Sometimes we can identify enough to know that we should refer you to a specialist!
-We typically charge $115 for Global FAST scans in our clinic or $55 for an AFAST or TFAST or VetBlue individually.
+We typically charge $123.5 for Global FAST scans in our clinic or $62 for an AFAST or TFAST or VetBlue individually.
 Our in house ultrasound scans may direct us to send you to a specialist for a formal ultrasound, or we may just make the diagnosis ourselves.
 We use our ultrasound all day long for simple things such as collecting urine to more advanced looks such as during triage of an ill pet.
-For a client to have an ultrasound by a board-certified radiologist or internist they can expect to pay $500 to $700 per body cavity.
+For a client to have an ultrasound by a board-certified radiologist or internist they can expect to pay $600 to $800 per body cavity.
 We now also offer in-house ultrasounds with consultation by a board-certified internist, Dr Jen Ayoub!
-As she no longer has “overhead” as a traveling internist, our clients can have a consultation and abdomenal ultrasound for $660.
+As she no longer has “overhead” as a traveling internist, our clients can have a consultation and abdomenal ultrasound.
 We are extremely excited to welcome Dr Ayoub to Tequesta!!